-- Certificate for the electrical installations was not submitted. - A valid certificate for the lift was not submitted however the valid certification could be found inside the lift cabin. - No certificate for the gas equipment and gas storage tanks have been submitted.
+- A valid certificate for the lift was submitted - No certificate for the gas equipment and gas storage tanks have been submitted.

 Recommendation: To submit all the necessary certificates for the gas equipment.

 1.2 Other Facilities

 Choose Satisfactory or Poor or Unsatisfactory depending on the level of compliance of each statement.